 3.5.
 In the event that your use of our services is under investigation by relevant authorities, we reserve the right to suspend the services for the duration of the investigation.

 4. Your responsibilities – security

 4.2.
-Wireless routers should be secured by applying the encryption methods specified by us on our website, visit our help pages and search for ‘wifi security’ for more information.
+Wireless routers should be secured by applying the encryption methods specified by us on our website, visit our help pages and search for ‘protecting your wifi network’ for more information.
 Unsecured Wi-Fi connections could lead to you being held legally responsible for misuse on your account by a third party.
-Device security

 4.3.
-Users are responsible for the security of their own devices that are directly or indirectly connected to our systems.
-This includes, but is not limited to: PCs, iPods/iPads (or equivalent), laptops, smart-phones, wired and wireless home networking devices and games consoles.
+Device security: Users are responsible for the security of their own devices that are directly or indirectly connected to our systems or services via your home connection and/or your mobile connection.
+This includes, but is not limited to: PCs, iPods/iPads (or equivalent), laptops, your mobile handset(s), wired and wireless home networking devices and games consoles.